heartshare/ohsnap/README.md

   exit 0
 fi

-# Replace slashes in dataset name with a double-underscore
+# Replace slashes in dataset name with a double-colon
 # to form the borg archive name
 archive="${OHSNAP_DATASET////::}"